 Our marketing program provides you with the marketing and general business knowledge you need to compete in today’s job market.
 We are the only business school in Wisconsin to offer a marketing analytics major, and we are ranked as a “Top North American Sales School” by the Sales Education Foundation.

-Our sales program has been awarded as a top university sales education program by the University Sales Education Foundation.
-We are one of 53 sales programs in the U.S. and Europe to receive this recognition.
-Marketing and professional sales students test their skills at regional and national collegiate competitions.
-We are host to the Great Northwoods Sales Warm-Up, a competition that attracts students from across the Midwest.
-Our students also compete in a variety of regional and national sales competitions such as Russ Berrie Institute National Sales Challenge at New Jersey, and the National Sales Competition in Georgia.
+Our sales program has been cited as a top university sales education program by the Sales Education Foundation.
+We are one of 74 sales programs in the U.S. and Europe to receive this recognition.
+Marketing and professional sales students test their skills at regional and national collegiate competitions, and we are host to the Great Northwoods Sales Warm-Up, a competition that attracts students from across the U.S. Our sales team won the 2014 National Collegiate Sales Competition.

 Top ranked faculty

-Students in the Department of Management and Marketing benefit from technologically sophisticated learning environments.
-The Mason Companies Cyberlab hosts an array of web-based, enterprise-wide and business-focused software and databases.
-We are one of 10 schools nationwide to provide our marketing analytics students with Nielsen's propriety software and research database.
+Our marketing students benefit from technologically sophisticated learning environments.
+Our facilities host an array of web-based, enterprise-wide and business-focused software and databases.
+We are one of the few programs nationwide in which students use Nielsen’s proprietary software and research database in class.
 Our goal is to integrate technology throughout the curriculum and help you become a competitive, fast technology learner.